eolus87/llmcourse/README.md

 ## Isa Fulford and Andrew Ng
 # Course Notes

-The power Large Language Models (LLM) as a developer tool using API is still underappreciated.
+The power of Large Language Models (LLM) as a development tool using APIs is still underappreciated.
-Course to show some of the possibilities.
+This course objective is showing some of the possibilities in order to spark ideas.

 There are two types of LLM:
 - __Base LLM__: Predict next word, based on text training data.